casper-network/ceps/text/0003-hash-indexed-object-store.md

 * Do we serialize hashes or contents?
 * Do we store DAG nodes statically or dynamically (`Box<dyn ...>`)?

-All these questions should be answered before this RFC is merged.
+All these questions should be answered before this CEP is merged.

 ## Future possibilities